markeyser/Deployment-of-ML-Models/03-Knowledge-Requirements.md

 > - and we're going to tell more about **packaged versions** and **environments** in dedicated lectures.
 > - https://www.continuum.io/downloads

+## Data Competition Websites

-Throughout the course we will be using datasets publicly available in Kaggle, so you will need to set up a Kaggle account which is totally free and will allow you to access to all the data sets and competitions available in Kaggle to try your newly acquired skills.
+Throughout the course we will be using datasets publicly available in **Kaggle**, so you will need to set up a Kaggle account which is totally free and will allow you to access to all the data sets and competitions available in Kaggle to try your newly acquired skills.

 ### Environments, git